orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Editor up/down shuold remember where it came from and go back if no left/right has been done.
+End of the line goes to the end of the line on up/down

 ---